Top 10 tips to ensure you pass your Class 2B TP Test!

 Tip #1 – Understand the lesson syllabus before every practical lesson Throughout all my practical lessons, this was something I followed very closely.
 Reading the lesson syllabus the night before every practical lesson helped me mentally prepare for what I was expected to achieve.
 If there were steps I was unsure of, I would youtube / google them.

 Tip #2 – Wargame through each topic and obstacle until it comes naturally Lessons can get very stressful sometimes.
 I’ve found that depending on your luck that day, the instructors can either be pretty fierce, or not be good at explaining things.
 Coupled with the fact that you’ll need to execute the movements for the lessons properly, there really isn’t enough time to mentally and consciously break down each step while you’re on the motorcycle.
 What I’ve found to help is to ‘wargame’ each obstacle in the course so that there is one less thing to worry about.
-Wargaming is basically an army term where we literally close our eyes and think through every step of the process, and making sure we have everything covered.
-Some great questions will turn up from each wargaming session, such as ‘do I check blind spot or signal first?’.
+Wargaming is basically a catch-all army term where we put ourselves in different scenarios, observing and thinking through the possibilities of what may happen, and prepare for them.
+The (cheapest) way I was taught to do this is to just literally close our eyes and think through every step of the process, and making sure we have everything covered.
+Some great questions will turn up from each wargaming session, such as ‘do I check blind spot or signal first?’, and for those you're not sure of, you can ask and seek advice from the instructors (also Tip #4 below).

 You should wargame as much as possible.
 Eventually, when you’re qualified to register for the TP test, you should be able to seamlessly wargame through the entire the TP test (both circuit and road portions).
 Yes, I am that kiasu.